 Benefit #2: Strength

-The second benefit, strength, is so incredibly important, in my opinion.
+The second benefit and reason why runners should try yoga, strength, is so incredibly important, in my opinion.
 Yoga will work your overall body strength, including core strength, which is really important to maintain proper running form.

 I trained for but was unable to complete the Chicago Marathon in 2012 because I injured my hip flexor.
 I was so busy between training and writing my dissertation that I gave up my yoga practice for a few months.
 When I had to go through physical therapy to recover from the injury, I found out that a major cause of my injury was weak muscles in my hips that weren’t directly involved in running, muscles that I had been working when I was going to yoga classes.